intel/wult/content/pages/ndl.rst

 ======================

 Consider a system with a PCIe NIC (Network Interface Card) connected to network.
-Suppose the CPU is sitting in a deep C-state, and the NIC starts receiving network packets at high rate.
+Suppose the CPU is sitting in a deep C-state, and the NIC starts receiving network packets at a high rate.
 The NIC has internal buffers to store the incoming network packets, but the buffer is relatively small.
 The NIC must start moving the incoming packets from internal buffers to the main memory in parallel with receiving the packets, otherwise the buffers overflow and some of the packets get lost.